 The presence of reflecting surfaces in proximity of the photoelectric barrier may generate spurious reflections that prevent monitoring.
-With reference to Figure 12, object A is not detected because surface S reflects the beam and closes the optical path between the Emitter and Receiver.
+With reference to Figure 13, object A is not detected because surface S reflects the beam and closes the optical path between the Emitter and Receiver.

 A minimum distance d must therefore be maintained between any reflecting surfaces and the protected area.
-The minimum distance d must be calculated according to the distance I between the Emitter and the Receiver, considering that the angle of projection and reception is 4° .
+The minimum distance d must be calculated according to the distance l between the Emitter and the Receiver.

-Figure 13 illustrates the values for the minimum distance d that must be maintained when the distance I between the Emitter and Receiver is changed.
+Figure 14 illustrates the values for the minimum distance d that must be maintained when the distance I between the Emitter and Receiver is changed.

-After installing the system, check whether any reflecting surfaces intercept the beams, first in the centre and then in the vicinity of the Emitter and Receiver.
+After installing the system, check whether any reflecting surfaces intercept the beams, first in the centre and then close to the Emitter and Receiver.